'Safe havens' become more attractive

-Many retirees are risk-averse and park a good percentage of their cash in "safe havens," such as savings accounts and CDs.
-Low returns are forcing many of these older Americans to wade into the more turbulent waters of the stock market, Scott says.
+Many retirees are risk-averse and prefer to park a good percentage of their cash in "safe havens," such as savings accounts and CDs.
+Low returns have forced many of these older Americans to wade into the more turbulent waters of the stock market, Scott says.

-Other retirees are buying bonds with the belief they are safer than stocks.
-That means Fed policy may be creating a bubble in the bond market that will burst once rates return to normal.
+Other retirees have been buying bonds in the belief they are safer than stocks.
+That means Fed policy may have fostered a bubble in the bond market that will burst once rates return to normal.

 "For 30-plus years, bonds have been safe, and this seems ingrained in the minds of people," Scott says.
 "But with a rise in rates, these safe assets will lose value."